Death Cause: Heart Attack

 - In October 2017, he was appointed an interim head coach for Afghanistan’s Intercontinental Cup.

-- In July 2010, he revealed the fact of having an affair with a flight attendant for nine years, and also fathered a son Koby from her.
+- In July 2010, he revealed the fact of having an affair with a flight attendant for nine years, and he also fathered a son Koby from her.

 - During a match of SCL, he had a narrow escape from a bomb blast that killed three and injured five people near the Kabul International Cricket Stadium.